 What is CNN 10?

 Explaining global news to a global audience: This is the mission of CNN 10, a new, 10-minute news show that appears as a daily digital video on CNN.com.
 CNN 10 replaces CNN Student News, the network's longest-running show that first aired in 1989.
 CNN 10 more effectively serves a growing audience interested in compact on-demand news broadcasts ideal for explanation seekers on the go or in the classroom.
 The show's priority is to identify stories of international significance and then clearly describe why they're making news, who is affected, and how the events fit into a complex, international society.
 Viewers will learn from every story on CNN 10.
 The show maintains a neutral position on controversial topics.
-It seeks to provide multiple viewpoints, clear illustrations, and general overviews over graphic descriptions.
+It seeks to provide multiple viewpoints, clear illustrations, and general overviews instead of graphic descriptions.

 Where can I find CNN 10?